Dana 24: Design

-Operational history

 In a review Richard Sherwood wrote, "This cruiser incorporates some ingenious interior details that help provide more space.
 The vee berth forward is not separated from the cabin, but has storage under.
 In addition, the table for the opposing settees is stored under the vee berth and slides out and around the compression post supporting the cabin-top mounted mast.
 The setees double as berths, and additional length is attained by extending the foot of the berths under the forward berth."

 A 2008 review in Sailing Magazine note "Part of the Dana 24's appeal is its traditional appearance, from its beefy bow pulpit and sweet sheerline to the chrome bronze deck hardware and teak loop handrails on the cabinhouse.
 This classic feel extends belowdecks, where the saloon exudes the warmth of hand-rubbed oiled teak, with teak joinery and cabinets above a teak-and-holly sole."

 A 2010 review note, "Bill Crealock the designer of the Dana was simply a genius.
 When he designed the Dana back in the early 1980s he was about 65 years old and he used all his hard earned experience gained from a lifetime of creating and sailing yachts.
 The Dana may well have been one of the last yachts designed without the aid of a computer."